 Evidentiary Errors

-Improper collection, labeling, or preservation of evidence, or the less than complete processing of a crime scene, can be the first steps in the road to conviction for an innocent person.
+Improper collection, labeling, or preservation of evidence, or the less than complete processing of a crime scene, can be the first steps on the road to conviction for an innocent person.
 Once the evidence reaches the lab, errors can multiply.
 Thousands of cases across the nation have recently been re-examined after serious problems were uncovered in forensic testing by state and municipal facilities, as well as by the FBI crime lab.

 One other aspect of forensic testing that cannot be overlooked is testing that has yet to be done.
 Advances in DNA technology have made possible the testing of rape kits and other biological evidence for conclusive proof of guilt or innocence.
-However, testing can not be conducted if the evidence is not properly collected and preserved.
+However, testing cannot be conducted if the evidence is not properly collected and preserved.

 Remedies